ysdtkm/manual_graph_analyzer/README.md

 * Help us rename/delete/merge nodes

 ### We need to
-* Parse programs and input dependencies
+* Parse target programs and input dependencies

 ### Objective
 * Universal applicability by using human as a parser